Rakeshvd/Agile-Product-Developement/README.md

 ![Alt Text](https://video.udacity-data.com/topher/2019/October/5db9bd20_screen-shot-2019-10-30-at-12.40.47-pm/screen-shot-2019-10-30-at-12.40.47-pm.png)

-As part of the project, you will live through various scenarios that a PM typically faces or is expected to carry out during the development phase:
+As part of the project, we will live through various scenarios that a PM/PO typically faces or is expected to carry out during the development phase:

 * Create a project blueprint that can be used by either you or the involved stakeholders to understand their role, task and targeted milestone.